AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 [load balancer console](
 https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#LoadBalancers:)
 and select your new load balancer.
-In the listeners tab, open the HTTP listener and add a rule for each HTTP target group you created.
+In the listeners tab, open the HTTP and HTTPS listener and add a rule for each HTTP and HTTPS target group you created.
-Do the same for HTTPS.
 Point he HTTPS default rule to the https-root target group.
+The relay target groups should be on path /socket.io.
+Catalog and api should be on /catalog and /api respectively.

 ## Step 8: Start Your Service